 “My entire family enjoys scuba diving.
 My son, Chris, and I are certified rescue divers.
 We have done dives in Borneo, Belize, Hawaii and more.”

 (800) USC-CARE (800-872-2273)

 He has lived in multiple countries.

 “Because my father was in the Air Force, we moved every couple of years.
-I never went to an elementary school or high school for more than 2 years.
-I lived in various states in the U.S., but I also was able to live abroad.
-I lived in London, and my junior and senior year of high school, we were in Wiesbaden, Germany.
+We lived in several states in the U.S., and we also lived abroad.
+In fact, I never went to an elementary school or high school for more than 2 years.
+My junior and senior year of high school, we were in Wiesbaden, Germany.
 I really liked moving around because it gave me the opportunity to meet new people and go to different places.”

 He attributes his honesty, integrity and work ethic to his father.

 “I take a lot of characteristics from my dad, such as integrity and hard work, but the one that I feel is the most important is honesty.
 It’s a trait that I try to aspire to and value the most, especially in the field of medicine.
 If you try to exaggerate, you just miss the mark.
 If you don’t know the answer, say it.
 If you do know it, make sure you say it right.
 I strive to not only be honest with my patients, but with myself as well.”

 He uses groundbreaking technology in his surgical practice.

 “Once when I called a pizza restaurant, they were able to tell me how many pizzas I had ordered in the last few years and what the most common was.
 They knew more about my pizza orders than I did because they had my order history on their computer database.
 Similarly, in surgery, the data is critical.
 Innovative tools, such as advanced robotic and computer systems, provide and contain so much valuable, immediate data.
 All this information helps us improve procedures and patient experience.”

 He loves to give back.